Navigating the Fourth Trimester: Your Essential Postpartum Guide

 1. Nutrition and Hydration

-Postpartum health isn’t just about physical recovery—it includes mental, emotional, and relational well-being.
-If you experience severe physical discomfort, prolonged sadness, difficulty bonding, overwhelming anxiety, or simply needs some help keeping up with the basics (shower, laundry, dishes) - professional support from a therapist, counselor, or a postpartum doula can be life-changing.
+Postpartum care includes physical, emotional, and relational wellbeing.
+If you’re experiencing persistent pain, emotional distress, difficulty bonding, or simply need help with daily basics—professional support from a therapist, counselor, or postpartum doula can be transformative.

 Need a Doula?